 Being a busy web designer can sometimes feel like being a shut-in.
-You’re stuck in the office working so much that you start to miss out on other things.
+You’re stuck in the office and working so much that you start to miss out on other things.
 This type of lifestyle isn’t going to help you build your own identity.

-Continuing to hammer away at your workload can sometimes become dull to the point of actually being counterproductive.
+Continuing to hammer away at your workload can sometimes become dull to the point of being counterproductive.
 Instead, find people and places that inspire you.
 When it’s time to get back to work, you’ll feel a renewed sense of purpose.

 Just Be You

 So often, we look at other successful people and wish we could be just like them.
 However, it’s all about perception.
 We can look at someone else’s designs (or writing, lifestyle, etc.) and be a bit envious.
 We may even try to replicate what they’re doing.
 But, in reality, we’re only getting a tiny part of the overall picture.